jcseahawks/1Z0-808/README.md

     * The `Object` constructor executes and then returns to the calling constructor, which runs to completion of the constructor of the actual instance being created
   * Constructors can use any access modifier (even private!)
   * The compiler will create a default constructor if you don't create any constructors in your class
+  * The default constructor is a no-arg constructor with a no-arg call to `super()`
+  * The first statement of every constructor must be a call to `this()` (an overloaded constructor) or to `super()`
+  * The compiler will add a call to `super()` unless you have already put in a call to `this()` or `super()`
+  * Instance members are accessible only after the `super()` constructor runs
+  * `Abstract` classes have constructors that are called when a concrete subclass is instantiated
+  * Interfaces do not have constructors
+  * If your superclass does not have a no-arg constructor, you must create a constructorand insert a call to `super()` with arguments matching those of the superclass constructor
+  * Constructors are never inherited; thus they cannot be overridden
+  * A constructor can be directly invoked only by another constructor (using a call to `super()` or `this()`)
+  * Regarding issues with calls to `this()`:
+    * They may appear only as the first statement in a constructor
+    * The argument list determines which overloaded constructor is called
+    * Constructors can call constructors, and so on, but sooner or later one of them better call `super()` or the stack will explode
+    * Calls to `this()` and `super()` cannot be in the same constructor.
+You can have one or the other, but never both

+### Initialization Blocks
+  * Use static init blocks---`static { /* code here */ }---for code you want to have run once, when the class is first loaded.
+Multiple blocks run from the top down
+  * Use normal init blocks---`{ /* code here }`---for code you want to have run for every new instance, right after all the super constructors have run.
+Again, multiple blocks run from the top of the class down.

+### Statics
+  * Use static methods to implement behaviors that are not affected by the state of any instances
+  * Use static variables to hold data that is class specific as opposed to instance specific---there will be only one copy of a static variable
+  * All static members belong to the class, not to any instance
+  * A static method can't access an instance variable directly
+  * Use the dot operator to access static members, but remember that using a reference variable with the dot operator is really a syntax trick, and the compiler will substitute the class name for the reference variable; for instance: `d.doStuff();` becomes `Dog.doStuff();`
+  * To invoke an interface's static method use `MyInterface.doStuff()` syntax
+  * static methods can't be overridden, but they can be redefined.